 History of Ambulance Wish

 For the founder of Stichting Ambulance Wens Kees Veldboer, while employed and working as an ambulance driver, one particular occurrence was the trigger for starting Stichting Ambulance Wens.
 In Rotterdam while driving the ambulance, Kees realised the last wish of the meanwhile deceased former sailor Mr Stefanutto.
 This patient very much wanted to sail on a ship one last time, and so they did.
 The documentary – Turning Point – describes how one person, determined to spread joy and make a difference, developed an organisation that fulfils the last wishes of the terminally ill and bedridden individuals.
-In a TV interview with Kees, he reveals his thoughts about fulfilling final wishes and dying.

 The concept realised by Stichting Ambulance Wens – Ambulance Wish Foundation – has been introduced across the globe, including now Western Australia.
 Gary and Susie Wilson, both Registered Healthcare Professionals, following the death of a friend from a brain tumour, were inspired by the international story of Ambulance Wish and could see how a similar scheme could benefit Western Australian patients.
 After reaching out to Kees, they, with a group of friends, established Ambulance Wish Western Australia.